 Opportunities within WRMS

-There are two main ways to be involved with WRMS: the rural track or stand-alone rural rotations.
-WRMS’s Rural Track is a more intensive experience for students interested in rural medicine and includes required clinical, scholarship, and extracurricular activities.
+There are two main ways to be involved with WRMS: the rural pathway or stand-alone rural rotations.
+WRMS’s Rural Pathway is a more intensive experience for students interested in rural medicine and includes required clinical, scholarship, and extracurricular activities.
 Stand-alone rural experiences will also be available to students not involved with the rural track but would still like some rural medicine exposure during their medical education.